dvarrui/libro-de-actividades/actividades/sistemas.3/ldap/ldap-389ds-opensuse.md

 suffix = dc=ldapXX,dc=curso2021
 ```

-* `dscreate -v from-file /root/instance.inf`, Now you can install your 389 DS instance with:
+* `dscreate from-file /root/instance.inf`, Now you can install your 389 DS instance with:
 * `dsctl localhost status`, That’s it!
 You have a working LDAP server.
 You can show this with:

 > NOTA: Si queremos eliminar una instancia de LDAP que ya tenemos creada haremos lo siguiente: